fralnz/appim/README.md

 # appim

-A lightweight tool that lets you install and uninstall appimages
+A lightweight cli tool that lets you install and uninstall appimages.

 ## Install